 If you are a foot passenger than fast catamaran (fifty minutes crossing) is the fastest way to get to town.

 You can find all information about schedules and timetable on getting to Hvar island page.
-The good news is that from this season (2014) it will be introduced a seaplane from Split’s airport and Split’s downtown.

 You can reach Hvar town from Dubrovnik or Rijeka by coastal ferry line, run traditionally by Jadrolinija but always through the port of Stari Grad.